 I just returned from a week (and some change) in Barcelona and Madrid with one of my best friends.
 We went for spring break and we had the most magical time in both cities.
 But we’re just going to focus on Barcelona for this post (this is my Barcelona Travel Guide, after all!).

-To start, we had the most magical time in both cities.
-But we’re just going to focus on Barcelona for this post.
-As we were there in the “off season” (winter and spring), the hotel was mad cheap.
-Like, we stayed at the Hotel Arts for under $300 per night (and they upgraded us when we arrived!).
-It was pretty baller… albeit a bit on the chilly side a few days.
+We were there in the “off season” (winter and spring), so the hotel was mad cheap.
+Like, we stayed at the Hotel Arts for under $300 per night.
+And they upgraded us when we arrived!
+It was pretty awesome… even though the weather was a bit chilly for few days.